costis-t/smallProjects/baccarat/README.md

 # About The Game
 I made this game to refresh my simple C++ skills.
-This project was made with fun optimization as its focus; it's not optimized for embedded systems, compilation time, etc...
+This project was made with personal fun optimization as its focus; it's not optimized for embedded systems, compilation time, etc...
 It is my own work, but I made it after acquiring a lot of insights and knowledge from variuos sources.

 Special thanks to the authors of these books: